56kcloud/aviator-training/README.md

 - Click **Create**
 - Back in the list of environment open the **workshop** environment you just created.

+### Replace AWS credentials
+Cloud9 comes with its own managed credentials by default.
+However these do not have the necessary permissions for this workshop.
+So let's turn them off and replace them.

+1. In the top right corner, click the Cog (settings) button -> AWS Settings -> unselect *AWS managed temporary credentials*.
+2. In the terminal, Copy & Paste the credentials received via this lab environment.

 ### Clone this repository
 In your Cloud9 environment, open a terminal and run:
 ```